Jump to:

 Patho-anatomy/physiology

-Autoimmune-inflammatory and mechanical processes (repetitive activity to limb) have been described in case reports.
-In both INA and HNA, local trauma can lead to weakening of the perineurium, resulting in focal damage of individual fascicles leading to a scattered pattern of motor and sensory involvement (pain).15 Biopsy findings have found lymphocytic, inflammatory infiltrates in affected nerves with signs of axonal degeneration, supporting the theory of an autoimmune-inflammatory process.12 Furthermore, van Alfen et al proposes that weakening of the upper trunk through overuse and microtrauma compromises the blood-nerve barrier making the brachial plexus more permeable and susceptible to immunocyte damage.15 Increased mobility at the shoulder joint makes it vulnerable to these microtraumas following traction on the brachial plexus.12 Other areas involved include the lumbosacral plexus, phrenic nerve, recurrent laryngeal nerves, cranial nerves, and distal autonomic nervous system.7 Electron microscopy of biopsied brachial plexi has shown inflammatory infiltrates and demyelination.
-Electrodiagnostics may reveal denervation of affected muscles because of axonal damage and/or demyelination findings.2,3
+Autoimmune, inflammatory and mechanical processes (repetitive activity to limb) have been described in case reports.
+In both INA and HNA, local trauma can cause weakening of the perineurium, resulting in focal damage of individual fascicles leading to a scattered pattern of motor and sensory involvement (pain).11 Biopsy findings have found lymphocytic, inflammatory infiltrates in affected nerves with signs of axonal degeneration, supporting the theory of an autoimmune-inflammatory process.2 Furthermore, van Alfen et al proposes that weakening of the upper trunk through overuse and microtrauma compromises the blood-nerve barrier making the brachial plexus more permeable and susceptible to immunocyte damage.11 Increased mobility at the shoulder joint makes it vulnerable to these microtraumas following traction on the brachial plexus.11

-Advances in Magnetic Resonance Imaging (MRI) and High Resolution Ultrasound (HRUS) have shed light on structural pathology of nerve fascicles in NA.
-Hourglass-like constrictions and rotations of nerves, often with complete axonal discontinuity or rotational entwinement of fascicles, have been associated with NA in multiple studies.16 The exact cause of these structural changes is not known, but it has been hypothesized that swelling and adhesion of fascicles may render them susceptible to mechanical trauma and “kinking”, particularly in the mobile shoulder joint.12
+Although NA may involve any nerve in the brachial plexus, the commonly affected nerves are those of the upper and middle trunk, with possible involvement of the long thoracic and suprascapular nerve.
+1 Other areas involved include the lumbosacral plexus, phrenic nerve, recurrent laryngeal nerves, cranial nerves, and distal autonomic nervous system.6 Electron microscopy of biopsied brachial plexi has shown inflammatory infiltrates and demyelination.
+Electrodiagnostic studies may reveal denervation of affected muscles secondary to axonal damage and/or demyelination findings.2,3 Advances in Magnetic Resonance Imaging (MRI) and High Resolution Ultrasound (HRUS) have shed light on structural pathology of nerve fascicles in NA.
+Hourglass-like constrictions and rotations of nerves, often with complete axonal discontinuity or rotational entwinement of fascicles, have been associated with NA in multiple studies.4,9 The exact cause of these structural changes is not known, but it has been hypothesized that swelling and adhesion of fascicles may render them susceptible to mechanical trauma and “kinking,” particularly in the mobile shoulder joint.9

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)